parallelchain-io/hotstuff_rs/Specification.md

             // may or may not have been changed in the block tree update in the previous step). vote_collectors.update_validator_sets(block_tree.validator_sets_state());

             // 5.
-If the local replica's votes can become part of QCs that directly extend `nudge.justify`, vote for
+If the local replica's votes can become part of PCs that directly extend `nudge.justify`, vote for
             //    `nudge`.
             if is_voter(
                 keypair.public(),